 The cheapest way to build a screened-in porch is to start with an existing patio.
 A screen framing system comes with mesh and posts to easily attach to the wooden or concrete flooring you already have on your property.
 They can also connect to existing posts or pillars if you have them.

 If you can’t build onto a patio, you’ll need to construct your porch.
 Check with your local government office to inquire about permits.
-Many municipalities require homeowners to have a building permit before work begins to ensure they abide by building codes.
+Many municipalities require homeowners to obtain a building permit before work begins to ensure compliance with building codes.

 Once you have your permit, measure the space you’ll transform into your porch.
 You’ll need to gather supplies and follow an instructional video before starting your work.
 Consider getting things like:

-Your video or video series will include the specific supplies needed to finish your project.
+A good tutorial will include the specific supplies needed to finish your project.
 Give yourself plenty of time to complete your work.
-You’ll need at least a few free days to get your porch going.
+You’ll need at least a few free days to get your porch up and running.
 It should be fairly straightforward work if the weather remains sunny and you order all your supplies before starting.

 How to Decorate a Screened-in Porch on a Budget